jhath16/Backbone_Menu/Readme.md

 ## Majestic Thai

-This is a Thai-themed online ordering application that uses tiny-pizza-server.com for its small backend data storage.
+This is a Thai-themed online ordering application that uses firebase.com for its backend data storage.
 The order is placed and held on the backend for completetion by the "kitchen".